 Who it's for: hair that feels genuinely brittle, breaks regularly, or has been through repeated chemical processing

-Briogeo's Don't Despair Repair is one of the few hair masks where the formula matches the "intensive repair" claim on the label.
-The combination of castor oil (strengthens and seals the shaft), argan oil (softens and adds shine), avocado oil (penetrates the hair shaft for deep moisture), and B vitamins plus biotin (support keratin structure) addresses brittle hair from multiple angles at once.
+Briogeo's Don't Despair Repair is one of the stronger conditioning masks in this category.
+The combination of castor oil (helps reduce a rough, dry feel), argan oil (softens and adds shine), avocado oil (adds richer conditioning), and B vitamins plus biotin (support a strength-focused formula story) addresses brittle-feeling hair from multiple angles at once.

-It doesn't have bond-building chemistry like Olaplex, but for hair damaged by mechanical stress, heat, or moisture loss rather than chemical processing, Briogeo often delivers stronger visible results than Olaplex No. 8 because the formula is more concentrated and stays on the hair longer.
+It doesn't have bond-building chemistry like Olaplex, but for hair that looks damaged because of mechanical stress, heat, or moisture loss rather than chemical processing, Briogeo can look more dramatic after rinsing because the formula is richer and stays on the hair longer.
 Use it as a weekly 20-minute treatment on clean, damp hair.

 3. Moroccanoil Intense Hydrating Mask -- Best for Frizzy or Dry Hair